vertica/VerticaPy/docs/source/examples_learn_titanic.rst

     vp.set_option("sql_on", False)
     print(titanic.info())

 Let's move on to modeling our data.
-Save the :py:mod:`vDataFrame` to your Vertica database.
+Save the :py:mod:`~verticapy.vDataFrame` to your Vertica database.

 .. ipython:: python
     :okwarning: